Rovman Powell

-Rovman Powell (born 23 July 1993) is a Jamaican cricketer who plays for the West Indies cricket team and current captain in T20I format.
+Rovman Powell (born 23 July 1993) is a Jamaican cricketer who plays for the West Indies cricket team and is former captain in Twenty20 Internationals.
 In December 2018, he captained the West Indies for the first time in a One Day International (ODI) match against Bangladesh.
 Domestically, he has played for Jamaica, the Combined Campuses and Colleges, and the Jamaica Tallawahs.

 Early life

 Powell was born on 23 July 1993 in Kingston, Jamaica.
 He grew up in the Bannister area of Old Harbour Bay with his mother Joan Plumar and younger sister; his father abandoned his mother before he was born.

 Powell grew up in relative poverty, looking after his sister as his mother worked multiple jobs.
 He attended Old Harbour High School, also working as a goat-herder for a period of time.
 He later won a sports scholarship to the University of the West Indies, where he studied geography and social studies.